Ted Beatty

 Biography

-A professor of history at Notre Dame, Beatty specializes in economic development in Latin America, especially Mexico.
+A professor of history and global affairs at Notre Dame, Beatty specializes in economic development in Latin America, especially Mexico.
 He has examined the role of institutions in economic development, the intellectual and material bases of policy formation, and the history of technological change.
-From 2007 to 2009, Beatty served as interim director of the Keough School’s Kellogg Institute for International Studies, where he is a faculty fellow.
+He served as interim director of the Keough School’s Kellogg Institute for International Studies from 2007 to 2009 and as associate dean for academic affairs in the Keough School from 2015 to 2023.
 He holds a PhD from Stanford University.

 Research and Publications